robimonti/PHASE/README.md

 2.	**Master Image Processing:** <br>
 Split and apply orbit correction.
 All the configurable parameters can be set through the GUI.
 3.	**Slaves Pre-Processing:** <br>
-Steps include slaves preparation, splitting and orbit correction, coregistration and interferogram formation, StaMPS export, average scene intensity computation, and LIA and coherence images computation.
+Steps include slaves preparation, splitting and orbit correction, coregistration and interferogram formation, StaMPS export, average scene intensity computation, and local incidence angle and coherence images computation.
 All the configurable parameters can be set through the GUI.
 4.	**StaMPS Processing:** <br>
 Data preparation, parameter definition, and execution of StaMPS PS analysis.
 Displacement time series export in Excel format.

 ## Possible Errors and Solutions
-The procedure has been tested with SNAP 10.x, Python 2.7, Python 3.11, Ubuntu 20.04, and MATLAB 2023b. <br>
+The procedure has been tested on SNAP 10.x, Python 2.7, Python 3.11, Ubuntu 20.04, and MATLAB 2023b. <br>
 > [!TIP]
 > Refer to the manual for solutions to common errors encountered during the StaMPS processing.